Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Evaluation

 \myparagraph{Attack Implementation} We always use Algorithm~\ref{alg:attack} for the evaluation.
 We define the attack as successful when at least half of the adversary template is accepted by the classifier and we use the same to compute the injection success rate, i.e., $\theta_1 = \theta_2 = 0.5$.
+As mentioned in Section~\ref{sec:systemandthreatmodel}, the update and authentication thresholds are identical (found in Table~\ref{tab:eer}), so that when a sample passes authentication it is automatically added to the template.
 The heuristic of Section~\ref{sec:heuristic} is computed using only 10 randomly chosen attacker-victim pairs.
 The glasses are positioned based on the eyes location (computed using a face landmark extractor) and occupy on average 8.59\% of the total pixels in input.
 Figure~\ref{fig:faces} shows a set of poisoning samples for an attacker and the relative victim.
 We only use front facing images from the adversary (up to 50 images), as adversaries have control over their pose as they carry out the attack, and do not need to optimize for their own intra-user variation when attempting the attack.
 At the moment of injection, the injected sample is chosen at random from the currently accepted samples.
 We use $\norm{\cdot}_2$ for the optimization of Equation~\ref{eq:optimization_final} as $L_2$ is used by the classifiers for the decision.
-The parameter $\lambda$ is set to 4, which indicates that the maximum change for a pixel in an iteration is 4 out of a range of $[0, 255]$\footnote{we will publish scripts, models, and datasets on GitHub after publication.}.
+The parameter $\lambda$ is set to 4, which indicates that the maximum change for a pixel in an iteration is 4 out of a range of $[0, 255]$\footnote{code available at \url{https://github.com/ssloxford/biometric-backdoors}}.